 Address: 18712 University Dr., Irvine, California 92612

-For people who enjoy spending time outdoors, Irvine Regional Park is the place to be.
+Irvine Regional Park is the place to be for people who enjoy spending time outdoors.
 More than 50,000 acres have been placed under permanent protection by the Irvine Ranch Conservancy.
 This ensures that all the landmarks of Irvine, from woodlands to parks, are protected.
 Many outreach programs have created summer camps, private lectures, and tours around this beautiful park.

 Core to the park’s principles is to create a place where nature and business can co-mingle peacefully.
-The result of this plan became over 16,500 acres of beautifully managed parks, sports fields, and wide open areas.
+This plan resulted in over 16,500 acres of beautifully managed parks, sports fields, and wide open areas.

-The William R. Mason/Irvine Regional Park has various activities and outdoor events to partake in.
-If you are looking for some cheap things to do in Irvine, the Mason Regional Park has it all.
+The William R. Mason/Irvine Regional Park has various activities and outdoor events.
+The Mason Regional Park has everything if you are looking for cheap things to do in Irvine.
 With over 50,000 acres of guarded parks and wildlands, the Irvine Ranch Conservancy makes it ideal for nature lovers.

 4. Bommer Canyon National Trail